|Vocal Cord Dysfunction (VCD)

 7. What medical centers, etc., know a lot about VCD?
 This includes National Jewish Medical & Research Center, in Denver, Colorado.

-8. What VCD Conferences are available in 2016, for medical professionals and allied health professionals?
+8. What VCD Conferences are available, for medical professionals and allied health professionals?
 I update this webpage 8, as I learn about upcoming medical (VCD) conferences.
 Let me know if YOU know of any upcoming VCD conferences, too!

-9. References: medical journal articles, books, internet web links, personal communication with physicians & speech pathologists & VCD patients, and others.
+9. References: medical journal articles, books, internet web links, personal communication with physicians, anesthesiologists, speech pathologists & VCD patients, and others.
 Also please click on the "links webpage" below, for more references.

 10. VCD support for patients, family, friends, medical people & others.
 ALSO, tips (ideas & suggestions) that may help cure VCD (ask doctor first):